Every Nation Church Las Vegas — Discussion Guides

 • Respond with action: This is the last part of the H.E.A.R.
 Journal.
 Your response to the passage may take on many forms.
 You may write a call to action.
 You can describe how you’ll be different because of what God said to you through His Word.
 You may indicate what you’re going to do because of what you have learned.
 You can even respond by writing out a prayer to God.

-This week, you can share something from your own reading.
-If you need to read, you can start with the chapter in Proverbs that matches today’s date.
 We’ll write our responses and share them with our group.
 (If you journal some other way, feel free to do that!)
 Pay special to the Apply and Respond steps; that’s where God’s Word comes to life!

 Let’s encourage each other in God’s Word!